Skip to content

 Data-driven vs data-informed

 Implementing data, AI, and ML in healthcare decisions creates an unexpected challenge.
-Individual health norms may be overlooked due to the prevalence of statistical models.
-While medical norms are important for making treatment decisions, it's imperative to take a personalized approach to each patient.
+Due to the prevalence of statistical models, individual health norms may be overlooked.
+While medical norms are important for making treatment decisions, it's imperative to take a personalised approach to each patient.

 That's where the data-informed approach comes in.
 The data-informed decision isn't just based on pure data-driven insight.
-It combines data with human experience and expertise to come up with the most effective decision.
+It combines data with human experience and expertise to make the most effective decision.

-Becoming a data-driven healthcare organization is important for leveraging huge volumes of data and not losing revenue-generating opportunities.
+Becoming a data-driven healthcare organisation is important for leveraging huge volumes of data and not losing revenue-generating opportunities.

-Here are the first steps to becoming a successful, data-driven healthcare organization:
+Here are the first steps to becoming a successful, data-driven healthcare organisation:

-- Evaluate how much data your organization is currently using
+• Evaluate how much data your organisation is currently using

 Understanding the power of data-driven healthcare